mrben8888/ofure/README.md

 # ofure
-ofure is my love, and am in love with her!and am gonna marry her! yeah
+ofure is my love, and am in love with her!and am gonna marry her! yeah of course